 - Multi-device travel searches and cross-platform targeting

-- 6 top tips for more effective campaigns
+- 6 top tips for OTAs to run more effective marketing campaigns

 - Working with travel industry experts